codefresh-io/plugins/incubator/helm/README.md

 ## Kubernetes Configuration

 Add Kubernetes integration to Codefresh: `> Account Settings > Integration > Kubernetes`.
 From now on, you can use added Kubernetes cluster in Codefresh pipeline, addressing its context by the name you see in `Clusters` menu.

+## Helm Reposiroty Configuration

+To install a chart from a private repository, add your repository in Codefresh, and inject it into the pipeline by selecting it under "Environment Variables" -> "Import from shared configuration".
+Then you can simple select the chart with the `CHART_NAME` variable.
+No additional configuration needed.

 ## Example